adamjberg/adamjberg.github.io/personal/_posts/2021-10-08-random-thoughts-after-29-laps-around-the-sun.md

 My software careeer began in video games.
 I thought I would find a creative outlet here and build whatever came to my imagination.
 Instead I spent most of it on a one year release cycle that didn't leave much room for experimentation.

 I eventually transitioned to web development where things were almost the exact opposite.
-Just because something worked one way one day, didn't mean to much about how it would work tomorrow.
+Just because something worked one way one day, didn't mean too much about how it would work tomorrow.
 In four hours a new feature could be built out and released later that day.
 Leading to near instant feedback.

 Despite a musical background I would hardly call myself a musician.
 But I can still imagine how stressful it would be to only have one chance to release an album.
 After spending hours and hours putting together several songs, one day you pray that it's good enough and send it off to the world.
 As things currently are, that's it.
 You may never change that song again, it's done.